Support-pl/ione/docs/KVM.md

 ## 1. PaaS and Template disks

-In order to make IONe able to create PaaS VMs, template have to include only one DISK section right now
+In order to make IONe able to create PaaS VMs, template has to include only one DISK section right now